 Friendly Communities of Leicestershire

-Friendly Communities of Leicestershire is an initiative led by communities to achieve greater inclusion of all their residents, aiming to create cohesive, resilient and friendly environments where people can participate regardless of their conditions and personal situations.
-In a post Co-Vid19 scenario, where communities have come together regardless of their status or situation, Friendly Communities approach can support, encourage and help to build up stronger communities across Leicestershire.
+Friendly Communities of Leicestershire is an initiative led by communities, supported by Leicestershire County Council to achieve greater inclusion of all residents, aiming to create cohesive, resilient and friendly environments where people can participate and collaborate regardless of their conditions and personal situations.
+In a post Co-Vid19 scenario, where communities have come together regardless of their status or situation, Friendly Communities approach can support, encourage and help to build up stronger and more resilient communities across Leicestershire.

-The main focus is on low-level support and kind actions delivered by and within communities, from helping an elderly person to be part of their community by just checking on her/him to welcoming new people into community events or to encourage engagement of wider parts of the community on initiatives such as the Dementia Friendly Action, Autism Friendly environments, the Friendly Bench or cooking lessons for young parents or older residents.
-The aim is to include everyone, from people that may feel lonely or isolated, with learning or physical disabilities or just simply someone new in his/her community.
+The main focus is on low-level support and kind actions delivered by and within communities, from helping an elderly person to be part of their community by just checking on her/him to welcoming new people into their community, perhaps encouraging a greater engagement of different parts of the community on initiatives such as the Dementia Friendly Action, Autism Friendly environments and awards or the Friendly Bench, of which you can see details about below, but it can also be cooking lessons for young parents or older residents organised in the community.
+The aim is to include a greater number of individuals, from people that may feel lonely or isolated, with learning or physical disabilities or just simply someone new in his/her community that want to feel part of the place where they live.

 Communities that are friendly, cohesive and inclusive are more resilient and can better contribute to greater levels of well-being, helping people to feel less isolated or lonely.